 In English, many things are named after a particular country – but have you ever wondered what those things are called in those countries?

-1verano masculineestío masculine literary(clothes/vacation/weather) de veranowe always go away in (the) summer — siempre nos vamos de vacaciones en (el) verano
+1verano masculineestío masculine literary(clothes/weather/vacation) (before noun) de veranowe always go away in (the) summer — siempre nos vamos de vacaciones en (el) verano

 - we spent the summer in France — pasamos el verano / veraneamos en Francia

 - it was high summer — era pleno verano